quietfanatic/liv/src/base/ayu/ayu-data-language.md

 ##### Comments

-Comments start with a hash (`#`) and continue to the end of the line.
-There are no multi-line comments.
+Comments start with `//` and continue to the end of the line.
+There are no multi-line comments, but you can fake them with a string in an unused shortcut.
 Readers must not allow comments to change the sematics of the document.

 ##### Shortcuts